Space of dark states in Tavis-Cummings model: Introduction. Background

 \section{Introduction.
 Background}

 Interaction between light and matter described by quantum electrodynamics (QED) is the most fundamental force, and at the same time it represents the simplest illustration of the power of quantum theory (see \cite{Fe1},\cite{Fe2}) in its single-particle form, described by the Feynman diagrams.
-From a logical point of view, fully justified is quantum electrodynamics of a single charge, which can be renoralized by the theorem ( see \cite{BoP} and also \cite{An}).
+From a logical point of view, fully justified is quantum electrodynamics of a single charge, which can be renoralized by the theorem of Bogolubov and Parasuk (see \cite{BoP} and also \cite{An}).

 For the many body quantum electrodynamics the corresctness rests not on the possibility to renormalize it but rather on the adequacy of the transition to tensor products of spaces of states that by default is considered an absolutely legal mathematical technique for systems of many bodies.
-This method never failed in cases where we could calculate the amplitude of the transition to the end, and gave surprising predictions on the accuracy.
+This method never failed in cases where we could calculate the amplitude of the transition to the end, and gave predictions surprising on the accuracy.
 However, extrapolation of this technique to systems of many non-identical charges can not give any verifiable result due to the exponential growth of computational complexity with increasing number of charges.
 This led to the fundamental idea of a quantum computer (\cite{Fe3}), as a necessary tool for modeling complex multi-charge systems.
-A quantum computer with computational capabilities goes beyond the scope of the computational apparatus of physics accessible to us (fast quantum computation - see \ cite {Gr}), and therefore its very idea needs a particularly careful experimental verification and necessary refinements.
+A quantum computer with computational capabilities goes beyond the scope of the computational apparatus of physics accessible to us (fast quantum computation - see \cite {Gr}), and therefore its very idea needs a particularly careful experimental verification and necessary refinements.

-The results of numerous experiments conducted since the early 1980s showed that it is impossible to build a quantum computer according to the original Feynman scheme (\cite{Fe3}) because of the decoherence phenomenon associated with the inability to isolate the quantum system from the medium (a review of approaches to open quantum systems, see the book \cite{BP}).
-Therefore, the problem of finding quantum states that would be isolated from the medium by its very form has come to the forefront, and it would have sufficient flexibility to map all quantum states in general (a known attempt in this direction is a topological quantum computer, see \cite{FCL}).
+The results of numerous experiments conducted since the early 1980s showed that it is hardly possible to build a quantum computer straightforwardly according to the original Feynman scheme (\cite{Fe3}) because of the decoherence phenomenon associated with the inability to isolate the quantum system from the medium (a review of approaches to open quantum systems, see the book \cite{BP}).
+Therefore, the problem of finding quantum states that would be isolated from the medium by its very form and would have sufficient flexibility to map all quantum states in general (a known attempt in this direction is a topological quantum computer, see \cite{FCL}) has come to the forefront.